Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Introduction

-where $\mathbf{U} \in \mathbb{R}^{n_1 \times n_1}$, $\mathbf{V} \in \mathbb{R}^{n_2 \times n_2}$ are orthogonal, and $\mathbf{\Sigma} \in \mathbb{R}^{n_1 \times n_2} $ is non-negative diagonal matrix of singular values, ordered according to their magnitude.
-The singular values indicate the strength of the variance along the corresponding directions, which are captured by the columns of $\mathbf{U}$ and $\mathbf{V}$.
-The rank of $\mathbf{M}$ is determined by the number of non-zero singular values.
-A common approach to MC is to identify the matrix of lowest rank that best approximates the observed entries.
-However, directly minimizing the rank is NP-hard \cite{Moitra18, fazel10}.
-Instead, minimizing the nuclear norm, which is the sum of the singular values of the matrix, is often pursued \cite{Moitra18}.
+Matrix completion exploits this low-rank structure by searching for the lowest-rank matrix consistent with the observed entries.
+Since rank minimization is NP-hard~\cite{Moitra18, fazel10}, a common relaxation is to minimize the nuclear norm—the sum of the singular values—which yields a convex program with strong recovery guarantees~\cite{Moitra18}.
 Let $\Omega \subseteq \{ 1, \cdots , n_1 \} \times \{ 1, \cdots n_2 \}$ be the set of indices of the known entries, the convex optimization problem for the exact MC has the following form

 where $\|\mathbf{X}\|_{*}$ denotes nuclear norm of the decision variable $\mathbf{X}$, $\mathcal{R}_{\Omega} : \mathbb{R}^{n_1 \times n_2} \rightarrow \mathbb{R}^{n_1 \times n_2}$ sets all matrix elements to $0$, except those in the $\Omega$ set, e.g.